Nick Knilans: Military career

 Born in Delavan, Wisconsin, Knilans was conscripted by the United States Army in April 1941 but, wanting to fly, he absconded to Canada and joined the Royal Canadian Air Force (RCAF).
 He sailed across the Atlantic aboard the Queen Elizabeth and joined No. 619 Squadron RAF in June 1943.

-He transferred to the United States Army Air Forces (USAAF) as a first lieutenant, with corresponding pay rise (equivalent to an RAF group captain), but insisted on completing his tour with his crew and was seconded back to the Royal Air Force (RAF), remaining with No. 619 until January 1944.
-He and his crew then volunteered to join No. 617 Squadron RAF (the "Dambusters") and took part in various raids, including Operation Taxable, Operation Paravane, and the attacks on the German battleship Tirpitz.
+While Knilands served with 619 Squadron, he was officially transferred to the United States Army Air Forces (USAAF), at the rank of first lieutenant – equivalent to an RAF flying officer.
+(Though due to the significantly higher rates paid in the US forces, he received pay equivalent to an RAF group captain.)
+Knilands was officially seconded to the RAF; he and his crew flew operations with 619 until January 1944, when they volunteered to join No. 617 Squadron RAF ("The Dambusters").
+With 617 they took part in various raids, including Operation Taxable, Operation Paravane, and the attacks on the German battleship Tirpitz.

 Knilans was awarded the Distinguished Service Order on 17 January 1944, the Commonwealth Distinguished Flying Cross, the United States Distinguished Flying Cross and six Air Medals.